 The prescription and dispensing of such unlicensed medicines normally takes place in the hospital.
-If a patient is discharged from hospital, your GP will become responsible for giving you repeat prescriptions, and you will get the medicine from a regular retail (community) pharmacist.
+If a patient is discharged from hospital, your GP will become responsible for giving you repeat prescriptions, You will get the medicine from a regular retail (community) pharmacist.

 GP’s aren’t obliged to continue prescribing unlicensed medication if they don’t feel they have enough experience with its use.

 If this happens, usually arrangements can be made for the hospital to continue prescribing the drug and supplying it from the hospital pharmacy.